mmrobin/cgol/README.md

 - Binary mode -- replace the unicode block characters with 1s and 0s.
 - An *actual* installation (to be able to just type `$ cgol`)

-* "soon" is not an exact term.
+* "soon" as in, not never.